highchair/artinruins-com/_property/new-england-butt.md

   - url: new-england-butt-jh-2006-04-09.jpg
     sizes: '1200, 900'

-imagescredit: 'Contributions from the <a href="//provlibdigital.org/islandora/object/islandora%3A5054" target="_blank">John Hutchins Cady Research Scrapbooks Collection</a> and Sarah Clover'
+imagescredit: 'Contributions from the <a href="https://provlibdigital.org/islandora/object/islandora%3A5054">John Hutchins Cady Research Scrapbooks Collection</a> and Sarah Clover'

 mostrecentimage: 2006-04-01